 This summary is intended as an overview of the information found elsewhere in this proxy statement.
 Because this is only a summary, you should read the entire proxy statement before voting.

 Annual Meeting of Shareholders

-DATE AND TIME: May 20, 2020 8:00 a.m. local time LOCATION: Virtual Meeting Only Live via the Internet Please Visit www.virtualshareholdermeeting.com/NAVI2020 RECORD DATE: March 23, 2020 should occur every one, two or three years
+DATE AND TIME: May 20, 2021 8:00 a.m. local time LOCATION: Virtual Meeting Only Live via the Internet Please Visit www.virtualshareholdermeeting.com/NAVI2021 RECORD DATE: March 23, 2021

 Meeting Agenda Voting Matters